 Bottomless Magazines: Averted.
 Several characters are seen reloading their weapons, or otherwise running out of ammo.
 However, many of them still fire way more ammunition than their guns can actually contain before running out.

 The adaptation removes or changes some of the most offensive lines from the original; for instance, the black man interviewed in one of the News MonopolyMontages talking approvingly about how Batman was kicking butts the cops wouldn't?
 In the original, he was hoping that Batman would go after the "homos" next, not his landlord.

-They also cut out the deaths of the kids eating the poisoned cotton candy.
+The deaths of the kids eating the poisoned cotton candy are not shown.

-Also in the comic there were strong off handed comments that Bruno was a post op transvestite (though even then it could have just have been an insult from the store owner).
-Here there is no suggestion to even hint that she is anything but a woman.
+In the comic, there were strong off-handed comments that Bruno was a post op transvestite (though even then it could have just have been an insult from the store owner).
+Here there is no suggestion.

 In Jim Gordon's house, there's a wall photo that depicts him and his family as they looked in the animated adaptation of Batman: Year One.
 Since the previous film was also done by the same production company, it's an acknowledgement of continuity between both animated films.